Henoch-Schonlein purpura

 - What tests are needed to confirm the diagnosis?

 - How will I know if there's kidney damage?
-What if it turns up later?
+What if it develops later?

 - How is Henoch-Schonlein purpura treated?